Lviv: Independent Ukraine

+Russo-Ukrainian War

-2022 Russian invasion of Ukraine
+Russian invasion of Ukraine

-During the 2022 Russian invasion of Ukraine, Lviv became the nation's de facto western capital in February 2022 as some embassies, government agencies, and media organizations were relocated from Kyiv due to a direct military threat to the capital.
-Lviv also became a safe haven for the Ukrainians fleeing other parts of the country affected by the invasion, their number exceeding 200,000 as of 18 March 2022.
-Many used the city as a stopping point on their way to Poland.
+During the Russian invasion of Ukraine, Lviv became the nation's de facto western capital in February 2022 as some embassies, government agencies, and media organizations were relocated from Kyiv due to the direct military threat to the capital.
+Lviv also became a safe haven for the Ukrainians fleeing other parts of the country affected by the invasion, their number exceeding 200,000 by 18 March 2022.
+A number of them used the city as a stopping point on their way to Poland.
 Lviv and the larger region around it also served as crucial arms and humanitarian supply route.
-Bracing for Russian attacks, local government and citizens, helped by the Polish and Croatian advisers, worked to protect the city's cultural heritage by erecting makeshift barriers around historical monuments, wrapping statues, and safeguarding art treasures.
+Bracing for Russian attacks, local government and citizens, helped by Polish and Croatian advisers, worked to protect the city's cultural heritage by erecting makeshift barriers around historical monuments, wrapping statues, and safeguarding art treasures.

-In the course of the war, the area in and around Lviv was struck by Russian missile attacks, hitting the Yavoriv military training base on 13 March 2022, the Lviv State Aircraft Repair Plant near the Lviv Danylo Halytskyi International Airport on 18 March 2022, and a fuel depot and other facilities within the city limits on 26 March 2022.
+During the course of the war, the area in and around Lviv has been struck by Russian missile attacks.
+Yavoriv military training base was struck on 13 March 2022, the Lviv State Aircraft Repair Plant near the Lviv Danylo Halytskyi International Airport on 18 March 2022, and a fuel depot and other facilities within the city limits on 26 March 2022.

-According to Mayor Andriy Sadoviy, on 18 April 2022, the city was hit by five missile strikes.
-Seven civilians were killed and 11 were wounded.
+On 18 April 2022, the city was hit by five missile strikes, killing seven civilians and wounding 11, according to mayor Andriy Sadovyi.
 Regional governor Maksym Kozystkiy said that the targets were military factories and a tyre shop.
-A hotel housing evacuees was hit, damaging windows.
-On 18 April, TASS quoted the Russian Ministry of Defence that confirmed 315 targets were struck by Russian missiles overnight.
-The statement claimed that all targets were of a military nature.
+A hotel housing evacuees was also hit, damaging its windows.
+The Russian Ministry of Defence claimed that all locations were struck by Russian missiles during the night of 18 April were military targets.

 Lviv was targeted during the 10 October 2022 missile strikes on Ukraine, resulting in a city-wide blackout.
-On 11 October 2022, Mayor Sadoviy reported that the city was hit by a missile strike, resulting in a power outage and water supply shortage.
+On 11 October 2022, Sadovyi announced that the city was hit by a missile strike, resulting in a power outage and water supply shortage.

+On October 5th 2025, the russian attack on Lviv was the largest of the war in the Lviv region, said governor Maksym Kozytskyi, adding it involved 140 drones and 23 missiles.
+5 civilians were killed and dozens were injured.